 All policy makers at regional level have the responsibility to plan for a sustainable future in a changing climate.
 The method used in this study can hopefully be used by other counties or surveyors of the environment.
 This case study relates to the following local policies and decisions:

-- This SWICCA project will improve the knowledge basis on how climate change impact some aspects on lake physical behavior.
-This information will be used in deciding measures to maintain and achieve good ecological status following the EU WFD.
+This SWICCA project will also improve the knowledge basis on how climate change impact some aspects on lake physical behavior.
+This information is crucial in deciding measures to maintain and achieve good ecological status following the EU WFD.

 Telephone: +46 (0)11 495 80 00